Mixing pizza dough by hand is the most authentic way. It’s also really easy and very rewarding.

-The method for mixing the ingredients is super easy and barely requires any explanation.
+The method for mixing the ingredients by hand is super easy and barely requires any explanation.

 Simply place your fingers together so there are no gaps in your hand.
 Starting from the middle of the bowl, stir in a circling motion, bringing the ingredients together.

 Once you start forming a dough, press down in order to incorporate as much flour into the dough as possible.
 For Neapolitan pizza, we want quite a dry dough that will be really strong.